Answers on Medical Malpractice

 When you place your trust in the hands of a medical professional, it can be devastating to learn that something has gone wrong.
 A mistake on the behalf of a negligent medical professional can lead to life-long injury, which is just one of the many reasons why victims of medical malpractice deserve justice.

 While the successful outcome of a medical malpractice lawsuit cannot undo the damage that was done, nor can it reverse the pain and suffering caused, pursuing justice can help ease the financial burden that has been placed on your family.
-At Weinstein Legal, our respected personal injury lawyers work closely with many prestigious medical malpractice firms in South Florida.
-Here are some of the most frequently asked questions we’re faced with when working with medical malpractice clients.
+At Weinstein Legal, our respected personal injury lawyers work closely with Florida’s many prestigious medical malpractice firms.
+Here are some of the most frequently asked questions answered by experienced medical malpractice attorneys that we’re faced with when working with medical malpractice clients.

 Q: What is medical malpractice?

 A: Medical malpractice is defined as negligent treatment by a medical provider, including doctors, hospitals, nurses, chiropractors, therapists, or other medical practitioners.
-A medical provider that does not act in a manner that is considered the accepted standard of care in the diagnosis or treatment of a condition can be held responsible for all damages that result, including pain and suffering, medical bills, loss of wages, or wrongful death.
+A medical provider who does not act in a manner that is considered the accepted standard of care in diagnosing or treating a condition can be held responsible for all damages that result, including pain and suffering, medical bills, loss of wages, or wrongful death.

 Q: Who can be liable for medical malpractice?